Welcome to today's edition of the Rush 24-7 podcast.

 Pretty damn good day.

-Washington, Wall Street Journal, employers warned of labor shortages, particularly in agriculture during the fall harvest, as the Bush administration appeared ready to implement new rules that would press employers to fire workers who appear to be in the country illegally.
+Washington, Wall Street Journal, employers warned of labor shortages, particularly in agriculture, during the fall harvest, as the Bush administration appeared ready to implement new rules that would press employers to fire workers who appear to be in the country illegally.

-With no expectation there's a fallback workforce, you'll put employers in the position of either firing workers or losing their crops, said Craig Reggelbrug of the American Nursery and Landscape Association, which is a trade group.
+With no expectation there's a fallback workforce, you'll put employers in the position of either firing workers or losing their crops, said Craig Regelbrug of the American Nursery and Landscape Association, which is a trade group.

 If we have to get rid of this cheap labor and the government makes us turn these illegals in, oh, I can't promise you that you'll be able to eat after the fall harvest.

-The prices are gonna go sky high.
+The prices are going to go sky high.

 I mean, for crying out loud, there's a steak shortage.